 DSE workstations should comply with the requirements set out in the Schedule to the 1992 DSE Regulations.
 The requirements cover the DSE itself; the working environment; and the software interface between the DSE and its user or operator.
-Advice on the requirements is available from the Health & Safety Department.

 5.1 Daily work routine